anomepani/anomepani.github.io/README.md

 To Remove this type of duplicate configuration and repetetive boilerplate code,  I have created [`SPOHelper.ts`](https://github.com/anomepani/sp-rest-util/blob/master/SPOHelper.ts) for faster SPFX Development.

-### How to Use SPOHelper for Making Sharepoint REST API CRUD Operation with few lines of code.
+### How to Perform Sharepoint List | Library | all crud operations using REST API on Sharepoint Online, Sharepoint 2016, Sharepoint 2019.

 If you are developing with Typescript first you need to import requried methods